Open Bible Data Home About News OET Key

 מִי־זֹ֥את הַנִּשְׁקָפָ֖ה כְּמוֹ־שָׁ֑חַר יָפָ֣ה כַלְּבָנָ֗ה בָּרָה֙ כַּֽחַמָּ֔ה אֲיֻמָּ֖ה כַּנִּדְגָּלֽוֹת

 The author does not say who is speaking here so you should not indicate explicitly who is speaking in the text of your translation.
-However, if you are using section headers to indicate who is speaking the speaker or speakers could be: (1) the man speaking to the woman he loves.
-If you are using section headers you can follow the example of the UST and include this verse under the section heading for 6:4-10 that indicates the man is speaking.
-(2) the daughters and the queens and concubines mentioned in the previous verse.
-If you are using section headers you can use a phrase for the section header such as “The daughters, the queens, and the concubines praise the woman” or “The other women praise the woman” or something comparable.
+However, if you are using section headers, the speaker or speakers could be: (1) the man speaking to the woman he loves.
+You can follow the example of the UST and include this verse under the section heading for 6:4-10 that indicates the man is speaking.
+(2) the “daughters,” the “queens,” and the “concubines” mentioned in the previous verse.
+You can use a phrase for the section header such as “The daughters, the queens, and the concubines praise the woman” or “The other women praise the woman” or something comparable.

 Note 2 topic: figures-of-speech / rquestion